STUDENT EXPERIENCE FAQs

 - IT Help Desk support and services

-I don’t see the course I need in the Graduate Studies and Continuing Studies schedule; can I enroll in a day course?
+I don’t see the course I need in the Graduate and Adult Studies schedule; can I enroll in a day course?

-Baccalaureate degree candidates may, with prior approval of the Graduate and Continuing Studies program, enroll in day division courses.
+Baccalaureate degree candidates may, with prior approval of the Graduate and Adult Studies program, enroll in day division courses.
 Enrollment is on a space-available basis and requires approval by the College Academic Affairs office.
-Graduate and Continuing Studies students will pay the evening tuition rate for approved courses.
-(Note: Post -Baccalaureate Nursing students who take a Nursing course in the day program pay the day rate for that course) Please talk with your advisor before enrolling in a day course.
+Graduate and Adult Studies students will pay the evening tuition rate for approved courses.
+(Note: Post-Baccalaureate Nursing students who take a nursing course in the day program pay the day rate for that course) Please talk with your advisor before enrolling in a day course.

 In general, post-baccalaureate students are eligible to enroll in up to two units of day division undergraduate courses, on a space-available basis, at the evening tuition rate.
-(Day program Nursing courses are day rate) Post-baccalaureate students who have been accepted into the teacher certification program are eligible to enroll in up to four units of day division courses at the evening tuition rate.
-Students seeking an additional baccalaureate degree will be permitted to take course during the day, at the Graduate & Continuing Studies rate.
-(Confirm with Scott)
+(Day program nursing courses are day rate) Post-baccalaureate students who have been accepted into the teacher certification program are eligible to enroll in up to four units of day division courses at the evening tuition rate.
+Students seeking an additional baccalaureate degree will be permitted to take course during the day, at the Graduate and Adult Studies rate.

 Can I change my schedule after I have registered?